How Do I Improve My Chances in Small Claims Court?

 Understanding How to Prepare Your Best Case For Success Within Small Claims Court Litigation

 Cases in Small Claims Court proceed much different than is often presumed as what happens in Small Claims Court is far from what is portrayed on television court shows.
 In Ontario, matters in the Small Claims Court are handled with formalities within the process as well as in the courtroom.
-Furthermore, and while some flexibility in the formalities is provided to enable unrepresented persons to conduct a Small Claims Court case, the process can remain quite daunting for the inexperienced.
+With this said, the strict nature of compliance with procedural rules is somewhat relaxed for laypeople; however, the process can still be very daunting for a layperson.

 For Your Best Likelihood to Succeed in Small Claims Court Be Sure:

 - To learn the proper procedures as per the Rules of the Small Claims Court including the requirements for preparing official forms and the various rules regarding the disclosure of evidence documents, among various other concerns;